MufirMuffin/MufirMuffin/README.md

 ### 💼 What I Do
 - 📱 Mobile App Development
-- 💻 Full-stack Web Development
-- 🌐 Cloud Computing

 ### 🌱 What I'm Learning

 I'm currently diving deeper into:

-- 📱 Mobile Development with Swift & Obj C
+- 📱 iOS Mobile Development with Swift & Obj C

 ### 🎓 Education